 A child / leaf level Requirement

-- does not inherit any of it's parents attributes, dependencies and links.
+- does not inherit any of it's container's attributes, dependencies and links.

 - does not have any dependency relationships with its ancestors.

-- the attributes, dependencies and links of children are not aggregated with it's parent's.
+- the attributes, dependencies and links of children are not aggregated with it's container's.

 In the current implementation, there are constraints, like:

-- committed or versioned Requirements cannot be converted to Parents / Containers.
+- committed or versioned Requirements cannot be converted to Containers.

-- A requirement turning into a Parent is counter-intuitive to the user and hence an alert is given at this point of time.
+- A requirement turning into a Container is counter-intuitive to the user and hence an alert is given at this point of time.